Crew Leader

 Program Description

-We are looking for a few good cooks who love old buildings and camping in the wilderness, or entry-level historic preservationists who love cooking and want a full immersion hands-on work experience!
+We are looking for a few good cooks who love old buildings and camping in the wilderness, or young historic preservationists who love cooking and want a full immersion hands-on work experience!
 If you love cooking for others and want to work on historic buildings, or you are studying or working toward a career in historic preservation, and you love to cook, come spend a season with HistoriCorps.

 Though scopes of work vary, HistoriCorps projects cover a range of historic structures.
 Staff will work with volunteers to restore/rehabilitate multiple historic log, stone, adobe, and frame buildings that were originally used as ranger stations, guard stations, cow camps, and miner cabins.
-The buildings are often located on America’s spectacular public lands (BLM, NPS, USFS, state lands).
+The buildings are all located on America’s spectacular public lands (BLM, NPS, USFS, state lands).

-Typically, volunteers are with HistoriCorps for five day sessions, camping close to the project sites.
+Typically, vounteers are with HistoriCorps for five day sessions, camping close to the project sites.
 HistoriCorps provides its volunteers with three hearty meals a day in exchange for their contributions to the completion of detailed scopes of work.

 Position Description

 Crew Leaders will work at the direction of and assist the Project Supervisor on all aspects of HistoriCorps projects.
 They will also maintain a welcoming and professional crew camp and kitchen.
 HistoriCorps’ Field Staff positions, including that of Crew Leader, are seasonal in nature and do not offer year-round employment.
 Seasons for new Crew Leaders will start as early as May and end as late as November; returning Crew Leaders’ seasons can start as early as February.
-New Crew Leaders are generally required to attend HistoriCorps’ annual Field Staff Training in Colorado.
-2023 training dates are May 15-26.
+Specific responsibilities include, but are not limited to the following:

-• Adhering to and continually promoting a culture of safety on the worksite and in the camping area
+• Adhering to and continually promoting a culture of safety on the worksite and in the camping area;

-• Driving HistoriCorps trucks and equipment trailers to job sites, often at great distances in between projects
+• Driving HistoriCorps trucks and equipment trailers to job sites, often at great distances in between projects;

-• Planning, purchasing and preparing 3 meals a day in a camp kitchen for as many as 10 volunteers and paid crew
+• Planning, purchasing and preparing 3 meals a day in a camp kitchen for as many as 10 volunteers and paid crew;

-• Providing a safe, hygienic, clean, bear-proof camp kitchen in compliance with established food handling guidelines
+• Providing a safe, hygienic, clean, bear-proof camp kitchen in compliance with established food handling guidelines;

-• Assisting the Project Supervisor to plan and coordinate tasks for volunteer, student, and youth crews
+• Assisting the Project Supervisor to plan and coordinate tasks for volunteer, student, and youth crews;

-• Working alongside volunteers on tasks as designated by the Project Supervisor
+• Working alongside volunteers on tasks as designated by the Project Supervisor;

-• Serving as a liaison between volunteer crews and the Project Supervisor
+• Serving as a liaison between volunteer crews and the Project Supervisor;

 • Assisting with natural and cultural resources compliance such as seasonal fire bans, campground rules and regulations, and federal and state agencies’ historic preservation criteria and provisions.